 Spend the month of May studying in Ghana, Africa...

-Duquesne University's Center for African Studies is offering the 2016 Maymester Program in Ghana, Africa.
-This four-week program will allow students who cannot study abroad for a full semester the opportunity to do so in the summer.
+The Maymester Program in Ghana, Africa is being offered by Duquesne University's McNulty College of Liberal Arts.
+This four-week program will allow students of all majors to experience the country and unique culture of Ghana.
 The Spiritan Order, founders of Duquesne University, have maintained a missionary presence in Ghana and West Africa for over 150 years.
-This travel-study opportunity places special focus on Africa and the global diaspora and strengthens links between Duquesne and the worldwide Spiritan mission.
+This travel-study opportunity places special focus on Africa and the global diaspora and strenghtens links between Duquesne and the worldwide Spiritan mission.

 • Capacity is 25 students maximum (Will be taken on a first-come, first-served basis.)